Giswater/giswater/compile_instructions.md

 zzz: Build version

-x and y values are defined in the propery version (line 4) zzz values will be defined in an external file used by Ant build tool.
+x and y values are defined in the propery version (line 4) zzz values will be defined in an external file, called build.num (line 11).
 We have to create that file will this content:
 [default]
 build.number=100

-Every time we run this Ant file, we're generating an executable with a diferent build version number (zzz).
+Every time we run create_runnable_jar.xml, Ant build tool will generate an executable with a diferent build version number (zzz).
-Ant tool will manage and autoincrement this number in the file buid_2.0.num.
-We also can manually modify this file.
+Ant build tool will automatically autoincrement parameter build.number in the file build.num.
+We also can manually modify this file whenever we want...

 Once generated, we can update giswater.jar, and maybe other folders if that has been updated also, to Giswater installation folder.
 Default folder is: c:\program files\giswater\x.y